Corporations Elections Licensing Securities Charities

 Voters with Disabilities

-The Office of the Secretary of state of Georgia is dedicated to making elections accessible to everyone, regardless of disability.
+The Georgia Secretary of State's Office is dedicated to making elections accessible to everyone, regardless of disability.
 This site has been constructed to meet Federal Section 508 standards.
 In addition, special features have been added to the pages to make access via screen reader and Personal Digital Assistant (PDA) more convenient.

 Some of the below links are in adobe .pdf version.
 Click below to download the latest adobe reader: